sraffy758/homework/README.md

 -   **Flux-Fill Dev** requires a license.
 -   The other solutions are fully open-source and free to use.

-While all these factors matter — integration, cost, and adaptability — the most critical criterion remains image quality, which is where Presti demonstrates its strongest advantage.
+While all these factors matter — integration, cost, and adaptability — the most critical criterion remains image quality, which is where your company demonstrates its strongest advantage.

 ---